-Subject to unanimous preapproval by the Executive Committee of the NWI recorded in writing and subject to the limitations set forth in this paragraph, a FULL and AFFILIATE MEMBER may extend its membership benefits to no more than one of its majority owned subsidiaries or to no more than one company that is majority owned by the same parent company.
-The designated subsidiary will be required to co-sign the Membership Agreement executed by a MEMBER and will obtain the status of a MIRROR MEMBER.
-A MIRROR MEMBER shall not be required to pay membership fees, and shall have no voting rights, but is granted rights to UNIVERSITY IP under Section C.2 (Intellectual Property Policy Regarding Core Research), and can participate in the NWI IAB as representatives on the Executive Committee or Scientific Advisory Board if elected.
+Subject to unanimous pre-approval by the Executive Committee of the NWI recorded in writing and subject to the limitations set forth in this paragraph, a FULL MEMBER may extend its membership benefits to no more than one of the following: (1) one of its majority owned subsidiaries, (2) its parent company, or (3) one other company that is majority owned by the same parent company.
+The designated subsidiary, or parent, will be required to co-sign the Membership Agreement executed by a MEMBER and will obtain the status of a MIRROR MEMBER.
+A MIRROR MEMBER shall not be required to pay membership fees, and shall have no voting rights, but is granted rights to UNIVERSITY IP under Section C. 2 (Intellectual Property Policy Regarding Core Research), and can participate in the NWI IAB as representatives on the Executive Committee or Scientific Advisory Board if elected.